The Undertaker: Top Six Interesting Facts About The WWE Legend

 — Vitalia (@LegitRolleigns) November 29, 2016

 This incident happened not inside the ring, but in real life.
-The story involves Vince McMohan, Kurt Angle, and the Undertaker during a flight from US to London.
+The story involved Vince McMohan, Kurt Angle, and the Undertaker during a flight from the U.S. to London.
 McMohan had once playfully jumped on Kurt angle backstage putting him down on floor for fun.
 So, during the flight Kurt Angle decided to take revenge, rather playfully.

 When Kurt was taking down McMohan in a playful exchange, the noise was too loud which woke up an asleep Undertaker.
 After he saw a retaliating McMohan in an apparent fight against Kurt Angle, Taker grabbed Kurt by his throat and nearly choked him out.